Is there an Audubon Chapter near me in Florida?

 For all wildlife violations in Florida, call the state’s toll-free Wildlife Alert Hotline: (888) 404-3922.

-At the time of the arrival of Europeans to Florida, there was a small breeding population of Flamingos in extreme southern Florida-- this would have been the northernmost extent of their Caribbean range.
-Since that time, their range has diminished and flamingos no longer breed in Florida.
-Occasional sightings of flamingos in the southern reaches of Everglades National Park are thought to be birds that are vagrants from the Yucatan population.
-This most recently happened in 2015.
-Flamingos seen elsewhere in the state are likely escaped birds from captive wildfowl collections.
-If you see a bright pink bird in Florida, it’s more likely to be our native Roseate Spoonbill than a Flamingo.
-To tell the difference: look for the Spoonbill’s spatula-shaped bill!
+At the time of the arrival of Europeans to Florida, there was a breeding population of Flamingos in southern Florida - this would have been the northernmost extent of their Caribbean range.
+Since that time, their range has diminished.
+Occasional sightings of flamingos in the southern reaches of Everglades National Park have been considered birds that are vagrants from the Yucatan population.
+Flamingos seen elsewhere in the state could be escaped birds from captive wildfowl collections, but there may actually be breeding birds in the state.
+If you see a bright pink bird in Florida, it could be a Flamingo, but it’s still more likely to be a Roseate Spoonbill.
+To tell the difference: look for the Roseate Spoonbill’s spatula-shaped bill!

 I think I just saw a parrot fly by my window!
 Was I dreaming?

 It’s entirely possible that you did indeed see a parrot.
 While escaped parrots and parakeets from the caged bird trade don’t survive northern winters, here in Florida escaped birds can survive and establish colonies, especially in central and south Florida.
-Two parakeet species - Monk Parrakeet and Nanday Parakeet – breed actively in Florida and are now officially naturalized per the American Ornithological Society.
-All other parrots in Florida are considered exotics, meaning they don’t naturally occur here.
-While they may be beautiful to see, some compete with our native species for food and nesting locations, and can introduce exotic diseases to our Florida birds.
+Two parakeet species - Monk Parakeet and Nanday Parakeet – breed actively in Florida and are now officially naturalized.
+All other parrots in Florida are considered exotic, meaning they don’t naturally occur here.
+While they may be beautiful to see, some compete with our native species for food and nesting locations and can introduce exotic diseases to our Florida birds.
 It is illegal in Florida to release exotic animals into the wild.